pronique/CakePHP-ProUtils-Plugin/readme.md

 ## Behaviors

 * CsvExport        - adds the ability to export csv data from the model.
-* EventDispatcher        - adds the ability to export csv data from the model.
+* EventDispatcher        - adds CakeEvent dispatchers for all common Model callbacks.

 ### CsvExportBehavior ###